foreverstupid/Lang/doc/Lang.md

 }
 ```

 Here the variable `a` is a global one.
 It can be used in functions `func`, `f`, or even in the outer program block.
 The variable `b` is a local one.
 It can be used only in functions `func`, `f` and all their inner lambdas.
 The expression `b = 100` will create another variable without changing the local variable `b` of the function `func`.
-Thus, the next code is invalid:
+Thus, the following code is invalid:
 ```
 {
     func = [] => loc a = "abracadabra";
     _write($a)
 }
 ```
-It will raise an error because the value of the variable `a`cannot be gotten as far it is a local variable of the function `func`.
+It will raise an error because the value of the variable `a`cannot be gotten as far as it is a local variable of the function `func`.

 Note, that **loc** keyword should be used only once at the variable definition (i.e. the first assignment).
 Nevertheless, you can define local variable without assignment.
 For example, the following code is valid:
 ```